elegantchaos/Builder/README.md

 These commands can consist of:

-- build: build a product, `swift build`, applying the build settings from the configuration
+- *build*: build a product using `swift build`, applying the build settings from the configuration
-- test: test a product using `swift test`, applying the build settings from the configuration
+- *test*: test a product using `swift test`, applying the build settings from the configuration
-- run: run a product using `swift run`, applying the build settings from the configuration
+- *run*: run a product using `swift run`, applying the build settings from the configuration
-- action: perform another nested action
+- *action*: perform another nested action
 - *anything else*: treat the named command as a dependency; build and run it with `swift run`, passing the arguments specified in the configuration

 The idea behind this approach is that: